OpenPodcar/OpenPodcar/README.md

 - Solder headers for Arduino
 - Solder a 10K resistor on R2 location
 - Solder a 100K resistor on R1 location
+- Solder the two terminal blocks to their respective locations
 - Solder female headers for the Pololu
 - Solder the buck converter wires to the respective pins on the board
 - Use M3 bolts and nuts to fix the buck converters, Arduino, LCD display, lidar support onto the board